-I like to help with some primary working, such as fixation, which is to remove the water of the tea leaves.
-Because I can smell the lovely tea while working.
+I like to help with the primary working, such as fixation, which is to remove the water of the tea leaves, because I can smell the lovely tea while working.

 Conversely, what is the hardest part of your job?

-If the weather is raining, I could not make good tea.
+If the weather is raining, I can not make good tea.

 Are there any tips you can give on how to best brew your tea?